 Badulla Pillar Inscription

-Badulla Pillar Inscription, also known as Soraborawewa Pillar Inscription (Sinhala: බදුල්ල ටැම් ලිපිය, බදුලු ටැම් ලිපිය, සොරබොරවැව ටැම් ලිපිය), is a stone pillar with an engraved inscription discovered from Badulla in Sri Lanka.
-It is presently erected at the premises of Senerat Paranavitana Public Library in Badulla town.
-This inscription is historically important as it reveals some information about the socio-economic condition and the nature of the internal trade of Sri Lanka during the 10th century.
+Badulla Pillar Inscription, also known as Soraborawewa Pillar Inscription (Sinhala: බදුල්ල ටැම් ලිපිය, බදුලු ටැම් ලිපිය, සොරබොරවැව ටැම් ලිපිය), is a stone pillar engraved with an inscription discovered in Badulla in Sri Lanka.
+It is presently preserved at the premises of Senerat Paranavitana Public Library in Badulla town.
+This inscription is historically important as it reveals some information about the local administration, administration of justice and socio-economic condition of Sri Lanka during the late Anuradhapura Period.

 Discovery

 A trivial description regarding this pillar inscription is found in an account given for Sorabora Wewa reservoir in 1857, by John Bailey, the then Assistant Government Agent for Badulla.
 He briefly mentioned the pillar, its size, and its inscribed faces (Paranavitana, 1933).
-According to his account, the pillar had been observed by him at a location situated near Sorabora Wewa.
+According to his account, the pillar had been observed by him at a location situated near Sorabora Wewa (Ranawella, 2004).

 After restoring the Sorabora Wewa by the government in 1870, the pillar was removed to Badulla and set up near the junction of the Kandy and Bandarawela roads (Paranavitana, 1933).
 Thenceforth, the pillar was standing there for over fifty years without receiving any attention from scholars or archaeologists (Paranavitana, 1933).
 In 1920, the then Government Agent at Badulla, Codrington brought this inscription to the attention of the Archaeological Commissioner (Paranavitana, 1933).

-The quadrilateral pillar is 8 feet 5 inches in height and all four sides are covered by the inscription (Paranavitana, 1933).
-It contains about two thousand letters written in two hundred and three lines.
+The quadrilateral pillar with its capital is 9 feet 7 inches in height and all four sides are covered by the inscription (Ranawella, 2004).
+Two of the sides are each 9 inches in width, and the other two are 10 inches each (Ranawella, 2004).
+There are 47 lines on the first side, 49 lines on each of the second and third sides and 58 lines on the fourth side (Ranawella, 2004).
+Altogether, it contains about two thousand letters written in two hundred and three lines.
 The letters are very small and vary in size from half an inch to one.
 According to Senarath Paranavitana, this inscription is the longest pillar inscription known by him at the time (Paranavitana, 1933).

 Citation: Paranavitana, S., 1933.
 Badulla Pillar Inscription. p.74.